 If you begin the programme and find it is not right for you, there is no pressure to continue.
 Instead this is an invitation – come and see.
 It could be a year which transforms the rest of your life.

 Young Adult leadership (age 16-26)

-Young adults are a precious part of the parish – we hope to create many opportunities for you during 2021 and beyond, including opportunities where your gifts are used in leadership.
+Young adults are a precious part of the parish – we try to create many opportunities for you, including opportunities where your gifts are used in leadership.
 This could be in assisting with parish social media, or with music in the parish.
 It could be that you help the small children preparing for First Holy Communion, or the teenagers preparing for Confirmation.
 You might want to read at Mass – it’s a good way to improve confidence and public speaking, as well as getting more familiar with the word of God.